hossein-khalili/PMDatesPicker/README.md

   myCalendar.deselectDays([date1,date2,...]);
 ```

-select and deselect a special day in calendar, give a list of dates as an argument. dates' format should be like "YYYY-M-D"
+select and deselect a special day in calendar, give a list of dates as an argument. dates' format should be like "YYYY-MM-DD"

 ```
   myCalendar.nextMonth($("#yourFavoriteId"));